Where to pick your own pumpkin in and around Brighton

 Picking Patch

-There’s a new pumpkin patch in town and it is, quite literally, in town.
-Brighton is home to what is said to be the most haunted house in Sussex, Preston Manor, so it’s only fitting that this year the house is the backdrop for a pick-your-own pumpkin patch and pumpkin market.
-You’ll find over 10 varieties of the orange fruit, as well as a Halloween mystery trail, pumpkin-carving, marshmallow toasting at the firepit, and plenty of photo opps, from ghostly apparitions to pumpkin houses and a spooky pet cemetery.
-There’s also a Picking Patch in Lewes with PYO pumpkins and a murder mystery maze (opens on 5th October).
+The only pumpkin patch that is, quite literally, in town is last year’s newbie, the Picking Patch.
+Brighton is home to what is said to be the most haunted house in Sussex, Preston Manor, so it’s only fitting that the house is the backdrop for a pick-your-own pumpkin patch, Halloween maze and pumpkin market.
+You’ll find several varieties of the orange (and not-so-orange) fruit, plus lantern-making, graffiti workshops, marshmallow toasting at the firepit, and plenty of photo opps, from ghostly apparitions to pumpkin houses and a spooky pet cemetery.

 Manor Garden, Preston Road, Brighton, BN1 6SA